ccgcyber/ods-dl/README.md

 Once you have a model, you'd want to use it.
 While in development, you'd probably want to do that on your machine, systems in production are usually slightly different to say the least.
 So you'd also want to build something that allows you to see what happens for the end users.

-Here we'll take a simple example, and see how we can  deploy a Spark Application in a separate cluster.
+Here we'll take a simple example, and see how we can  deploy a Spark Application in a separate cluster (TBD)

 ## Use Cases